agutell/Projects/README.md

 ## Transfer Learning - A Deep Learning Approach
 The paper explores transfer learning together with pseudo labeling and semi-supervised learning.

+Deep learning models have helped us in accomplishing many feats in modern society.
+Although state-of-the-art models such as ChatGPT, DALL-E and VALL-E are the best in their fields, they are also computationally expensive and require an abundant amount of resources.
+One solution is to make use of transfer learning, a method that utilizes a pre-trained model as a starting point to solve a similar task.
+Through this method, fewer resources are required and can also improve generalization.
+Similarly to many other deep learning approaches, transfer learning requires labeled data.
+The process of manually labeling data is both time-consuming and laborintensive.
+In the last decade, however, semi-supervised learning has become a hot topic to relieve the need for labeled data.
+This method of training models trains on labeled data and exploits unlabeled data to further improve learning performance.
+One such method is known as pseudo-labeling.
+This method has gained popularity and attention in recent times.
+This report analyzes an implementation of transfer learning on Oxford’s pet dataset.
+In addition, a thorough analysis of semi-supervised learning using pseudo-labeling as an extension to this project will be performed.
+The final test accuracy on the multi-classification task was 93.5% which suggests the model classifies the classes well.
+In comparison to other existing models, it seems visual transformers perform better than ResNets in this task.
+The results from semi-supervised learning indicate that pseudo-labeling improves the performance if the amount of labeled data is limited but more experiments and other variants of this approach should be further test.

+**PDF** is available at: [view](https://github.com/agutell/Projects/blob/main/Transfer%20Learning%20-%20A%20Deep%20Learning%20Approach.pdf)

 ## TSA on Temperature and Exchange Rate
 Project report exploring time series forecasting on data from SMHI and exchange rate between the USD and EUR.